pldn/LDWizard-old/README.md

 Three types of communication are expected between the LDWizard and other applications.

 - Communications between the LDWizard and the local file system to retrieve the tabular data sources, for transformation.
-The end-user will activate these communications via buttons in the LDWizard.
+The end-user will activate the communications to the file system via buttons in the LDWizard.
 - Communications between the LDWizard and the local file system to store the converted tabular data source, transformation script and the source data.
+The end-user will activate the communications to the file system via buttons in the LDWizard.
-- Communications between the LDWizard and a external dataplatform to store the converted tabular data source, transformation script and the source data on the dataplatform.
+- Communications between the LDWizard and a external triple store to store the converted tabular data source, transformation script and the source data on the triple store.
 These platforms could need extra authorization tokens to store data on their platforms.
-These tokens could be stored in the LDWizard to communicate with the external data platform.
+These tokens could be stored in the LDWizard to communicate with the external triple store.
+The end-user will communicate the information needed for communication via a textfield and activate the communication via buttons.

 ## 4. System Features